pauleen123/last-project/README.md

 ## Description

- <p>This project is a web application for predicting the current eather in any city.</p>
+ <p>This project is a web application for predicting the current weather in any city.</p>

 ## Features